weygoldt/dots/README.md

 ## TODO

-- [ ] Fix the formatting of wlogout
 - [ ] Fix the formatting of the swaync control panel
 - [ ] Create a standardized position for the current wallpaper
+- [ ] Fix the brightness control notification icon, still points to old mako dir

+- [x] Fix the formatting of wlogout